United States congressional delegations from Pennsylvania

 These are tables of congressional delegations from Pennsylvania to the United States House of Representatives and the United States Senate.

-The current dean of the Pennsylvania delegation is Senator Bob Casey Jr., having served in the Senate since 2007.
+The current dean of the Pennsylvania delegation is Representative Glenn Thompson, having served in the House since 2009.

 United States House of Representatives

-Current U.S. House of Representatives from Pennsylvania
+Current members

 List of members, their terms in office, district boundaries, and the district political ratings according to the CPVI.
-The delegation has 17 members, with 9 Democrats and 8 Republicans.
+The delegation has 17 members, with 10 Republicans and 7 Democrats.

 1789–1793: 8 seats

 For the first two Congresses, Pennsylvania had eight seats.
 In the First Congress, Representatives were selected at-large on a general ticket.
 Districts were used in the Second Congress.

 1793–1803: 13 seats

 Pennsylvania had thirteen seats.
 For the third Congress representatives were selected at-large on a general ticket.
 After that, districts were created.

 1803–1813: 18 seats

 There were eighteen seats, apportioned among eleven districts.
 Districts 1–3 each had three seats elected on a general ticket.
 District 4 had two such seats.
 Districts 5–11 each had one seat.